FREQUENTLY ASKED QUESTIONS

 ★ Where can I buy a doll?

-I have a shop on Etsy: Etsy.com/shop/mimsvictims (click to open shop in new window)
+I have a shop on Etsy: Etsy.com/shop/mimsvictims (click to open in new window), but when my shop reopens in April it might be on this website instead.

 ★ Do you accept commissions/custom orders?